-Tardiness or being late for school, between 8:10 AM and 9:00 AM each day, is detrimental to a student’s academic success.
+Tardiness or being late for school, between 8:10 A.M. and 9:00 A.M. each day, is detrimental to a student’s academic success.
 Late students and the student’s parent/guardian must report to the main office window upon arrival and the time of arrival will be recorded by the office secretaries.
-Students who arrive at school after the end of 1st period must report to the Main Office for a pass.
+Students who arrive at school after the end of homeroom must report to the Main Office for a pass.

 The following is a list of consequences for habitual tardiness:

 These are minimum standards.
 If a pattern of absences or tardiness develops with repeated infractions of unexcused absences or tardiness, additional disciplinary action may be taken at the discretion of the principal or assistant principal.
-Such actions may include loss of privileges such a participation on athletic teams, field trips, attendance at school dances and so forth.
+Such actions may include loss of privileges such as participation on athletic teams, field trips, attendance at school dances, and so forth.\

 The Western Wayne School Truancy Elimination Program (STEP) is an inter-disciplinary approach designed to reduce excessive student absences from school.
 The goal of the STEP program is to reduce the overall rate of absenteeism.
 The STEP program is a school-based intervention for students and families who are in danger of magisterial citation due to truancy.
-The STEP team consists of administration, teachers, counselors, school nurse, children and youth services, social worker, probation, Wayne County team is to organize meetings with student and families when the student’s absences have reached the truant level as defined by the PA Compulsory Attendance Law.
-In lieu of an initial citation to the district magistrate for truancy charges, the student and family will be required to attend a STEP meeting at school.
+The STEP team consists of administration, teachers, counselors, school nurse, children and youth services, social worker, probation, Wayne County Office of Behavioral and Developmental Programs and Early Intervention, and Magisterial court.
+The function of the STEP team is to organize meetings with student and families when the student’s absences have reached the truant level as defined by the PA Compulsory Attendance Law.
+In lieu of an initial citation to the district magistrate for truancy charges, the student and family will be required to attend a STEP meeting at the school.
 At this meeting, the team will discuss with the student and family the issues and concerns relating to the student’s absences, academic performance, and behavioral concerns.